Jeff-Bouchard/gravity-node-data-extractor/docs/scheme.md

 ## Abstract

-This document represents UML architecture of Gravity build-in data extractor.
-The author of document, architecture and implementation is **Gravity Core Team**.
-Current implementation is *first* and *initial* so it's considered as *built-in*.
+This document describes the UML architecture of the Gravity built-in data extractor.
+The architecture and implementation of extractors is developed by the **Gravity Core Team**.
+The implementation described in this document is the earliest initial version, so it is considered as *built-in*.

 ## Foreword

-Architecture provided in this document is served only as a ***best practise***  for Gravity protocol node operators and contributors.
+The architecture provided in this document is offered as ***best practice*** guidance for Gravity protocol node operators and contributors.

-Violating the idea and object relations can lead to unexpected behaviour of Gravity Node system parts.
+Violating the specification and object relations can lead to unexpected behaviour of some system parts of the Gravity Node.

 ## Scheme Overview